 The other reason I recommend ice screws (and really how I justify the expense), is because I assume that if a child falls through somewhere I won’t be able to just throw them a rope and trust that they’ll grab it and pull themselves up (though with older kids it is what I would try first).

-If a child falls through, panic is inevitable.
+If a child falls through, panic is inevitable even though we have practiced this.
 So I would place an ice screw, secure the rope to it and to myself with a climbing-rated carabiner, and either slide on my stomach towards the child to help pull them out, or encourage them that help is there and to take the rope while I pull them out.

 An ice screw is a large purchase, but you can place them in seconds and this is a time where every second counts.